derryck404/Mimotion/README.md

 - ZeppLife will not update the step count, only the associated ones will be synchronized.
 - Please note that the account is **ZeppLife account**.
 - The maximum and minimum steps increase over time and reach their maximum value at 22:00 Beijing time.
 To change this range, modify **`MIN_STEP`** and **`MAX_STEP`** in **Code [run.yml](https://github.com/derryck404/Mimotion/blob/main/.github/workflows/run.yml)**.
+- The execution of **`Cron`** is queued according to the resources of GitHub actions, and it is not 100% run at the specified time.

+## 🔍View Logs
+- Go to [Actions](../../actions) to view the execution history of all workflows.
+  - **`Random Cron #5: Scheduled`** indicates a scheduled task, while **`Random Cron #4: Manually run by xxx`** indicates a manual trigger.
+- Click a record to view the execution details.
+Here, we use **`Steps`** as an example:
+  - In the **`Jobs`** section of the details interface, you can see a **`build`**.
+Click it to view the execution steps.
+  - Among the execution steps, focus on **`Start`**.
+Click it to expand the details.
+  - Expanding this step will display the execution log.
+If the execution is successful, the current random step count for each account will be displayed.
+  - If the execution fails, analyze the specific cause of the failure.